-Exclusions: Any other dietary formulas or medical foods; oral nutritional supplements not related to the treatment of inborn errors of metabolism; special diets; prepared foods/meals
+Exclusions: Any other dietary formulas, medical foods, or oral nutritional supplements that do not meet Medical Necessity criteria or are not related to the treatment of inborn errors of metabolism; special diets; prepared foods/meals

 Obesity Related Services Services directly related to obesity, including bariatric surgery.
 Hospital - Inpatient: Not covered; Member pays 100% of all charges Services related to obesity screening and counseling are covered as Preventive Services.
-Hospital - Outpatient: Not covered; Member pays 100% of all charges
+Hospital - Outpatient: Not covered; Member pays 100% of all charges Outpatient Services: Not covered; Member pays